Towards non-linear quadrature formulae: Traditional quadrature rules as linear approximations

-We note that when the trapezoidal rule is used for $q_1$ in eq.~(\ref{eq:constructh4}), the rule $q_2$ obtained in this way is precisely Simpson's rule, yielding another alternative proof of a well-known result:
+We note that when the trapezoidal rule is used for $q_1$ in eq.~(\ref{eq:constructh4}), the rule $q_2$ obtained in this way is precisely Simpson's rule, yielding an alternative proof of another well-known result:

 \begin{corol} The quadrature rule